Women’s March Chicago 2018: March to the Polls FAQs

 My group wants to come via public transportation– do I need to RSVP?

-While registering is not required, it is very helpful to us in planning logistics for the day of the event and in connecting people. http://womens121marchonchicago.org/register-for-the-march/
+While registering is not required, it is very helpful to us in planning logistics for the day of the event and in connecting people.
+The link for registering groups will be active soon.

 My group is chartering a coach– do I need to RSVP?

 Yes.
-We will get you specific information for your driver about drop off, standing, and pick up. http://womens121marchonchicago.org/register-for-the-march/
+We will get you specific information for your driver about drop off, standing, and pick up.
+Group registration will be active soon.

 My group wants to have a public meet-up location…can you help me?